-- Maximizing People-centered Integrated Systems for Health to Deliver Impact, Resilience and Sustainability. - Maximizing the Engagement and Leadership of Most Affected Communities to Leave No One Behind. - Maximizing Health Equity, Gender Equality and Human Rights.
+- Maximizing the Engagement and Leadership of Most Affected Communities to Leave No One Behind. - Maximizing Health Equity, Gender Equality and Human Rights.

 With regard specifically to gender mainstreaming, since 2016 L'Initiative has been working with Expertise France, MEAE and the GF to ensure a cross-cutting integration of gender and human rights in all its activities, in particular in its calls for proposals and in the projects it finances2.
 The response to pandemics affecting key and vulnerable populations can only be sustainable through gender equality and the respect and promotion of human rights.